t0m45DEV/TALL/README.md

-# Tom Awesome Little Language Compiler
+# Tom Awesome Little Language Interpreter

 A little bytecode language, based on a LIFO stack, all in plain C. Well, this is technically only the compiler, but you could write anything out of it!